bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 would no longer be "official" nameservers it would be up to the user to decide whos mapping of named-reference

-.. [#] Probably a dedicated "namespaces" DHT that would store named pointers to
-       objects in the "content" DHT.
 .. _SFS: http://en.wikipedia.org/wiki/Self-certifying_File_System
 .. _`in Git`: https://ariejan.net/2014/06/04/gpg-sign-your-git-commits/
 .. _PGP: http://www.pgp.net/pgpnet/pgp-faq/pgp-faq-security-questions.html#security-how